-8.1 Use of Computergate Services, and any of the products of Computergate Australia, is at your own risk.
+8.1 Use of Computergate Services, and any of the products of Computergate, is at your own risk.
 All of Computergate products and Services are provided to you “as is” and “as available” without warranty or condition of any kind.
-None of the affiliates, directors, officers, employees, agents, contributors, third party content providers or licensors of Computergate make any express or implied representation or warranty about, or shall be liable, in contract, tort (including negligence) or otherwise for any direct, indirect, special or consequential loss, damages or reliance in connection with Computergate Services, their use, or any information, products or services accessed through Computergate Services to the extent permitted by applicable law.
+None of the affiliates, directors, officers, employees, service agents, contractors, third party content providers or licensors of Computergate make any express or implied representation or warranty about, or shall be liable, in contract, tort (including negligence) or otherwise for any direct, indirect, special or consequential loss, damages or reliance in connection with Computergate Services, their use, or any information, products or services accessed through Computergate Services to the extent permitted by applicable law.
 This includes (but is not restricted to) loss or damage you might suffer as a result of any of the following:

 (a) failure of performance, error, omission, interruption, deletion, defect, failure to correct defects, delay in operation or transmission, computer virus or any other harmful component, loss of data, communication line failure, unlawful third party conduct, or theft, destruction, alteration or unauthorised access to records;

 (b) the accuracy, suitability or currency of any information accessed or transmitted through Computergate Services;